huzaiif/huzaiif/README.md

 ### 👨‍💻 About Me

 - 💡 Just a human teaching machines how to think (and sometimes overthink).
-- 🎓 Currently pursuing **Computer Science Engineering with a focus on AI, ML, and Deep Learning** and all that brainy stuff.
+- 🎓 Currently pursuing **Computer Science Engineering** with a focus on **Data Sceince, AI/ML, and Deep Learning** and all that brainy stuff.
 - 🚀 Into **GenAI, Agentic AI, RAGs, LLM Fine-Tuning**, and anything that makes machines a bit smarter.
 - 🧠 Exploring how **data, logic, and creativity** can build intelligent, human-centered systems
-- 💻 I don’t just train models - I build the apps and websites they live in, from Android to iOS to the web.
+- 💻 I don’t just train models, I build the apps and websites they live in, from Android to iOS to the web.
-- ⚡ Always building, breaking, and rebuilding - that’s how innovation happens.
+- ⚡ Always building, breaking, and rebuilding, that’s how innovation happens.
 - 📄 Wanna know more?
 Check my [**Resume**](https://drive.google.com/file/d/1c5IdKKOSy_o0g8AwyBkvl5BwdPfam3rT/view?usp=drive_link)

 ---